 The orchestra is a thing of wonder.
-It is also, invariably, a thing of mystery: a huge number of musicans playing in perfect time.
-How does this happen?
-The Anatomy of the Orchestra is part concert, part installation, providing a thrilling opportunity for the audience to climb inside this perfect team, to immerse themselves in its mechanisms and to explore its process.
+It is also, invariably, a thing of mystery: Many musicians making a perfect collective sound, how does this happen?
+The Anatomy of the Orchestra is part concert, part installation; providing a thrilling opportunity for the audience to climb inside this perfect team, to immerse themselves in its mechanisms and to explore its process.

-In its first outing, The Anatomy of the Orchestra will turn Colston Hall’s foyer inside out, as a total of fifty-one musicians – directed by the Charles Hazlewood and drawn from Army of Generals and The British Paraorchestra – will be spread across the four levels of the atrium to play The Four Sections, a rare work for symphony orchestra by the highly influential American composer Steve Reich.
+In its first outing, The Anatomy of the Orchestra turned Bristol Beacon’s foyer inside out when a total of fifty-one musicians, drawn from the Paraorchestra ensemble and conducted by Charles Hazlewood, were spread across the four levels of the atrium to play The Four Sections, a rare work for symphony orchestra by the highly influential American composer Steve Reich.

 It was amazing… As I walked about it was most noticeable how everyone I passed smiled in the certain knowledge that we were all sharing something really unique”

 Its return to Bristol Beacon February 2022 was filmed for Sky Arts and makes up one of six episodes of a documentary presented by Paraorchestra Artistic Director, Charles Hazlewood, exploring the 21st century orchestra.
 With Paraorchestra at its core it will tear down the old-fashioned ideas of what an orchestra is, and, in turn, demonstrate exactly what a modern orchestra can be.
 The series will be available to view on Sky Arts and Freeview later this year.